Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

 Clearly, the above reduction is computable in polynomial time and leaves a graph with at most $2|K|$ vertices.
-By brute forcing the reduced instance, this kernel can then be used to obtain \fpt runtime. \end{proof}
+By brute forcing the reduced instance, this kernel yields \fpt runtime. \end{proof}

-Second, we use the following generalization of Ramsey's Theorem:
+Second, we recall the following generalization of Ramsey's Theorem \cite{ramsey}:

-\begin{fact}[\cite{ramsey}] There exists a function \ram: $\N \times \N \to \N$ with the following property.
-For each pair of integers $r, s$ and each clique $G$ of size at least \ram$(r, s)$ such that each edge has a single label (color) out of a set of $r$ possible labels, it holds that $H$ must contain a subclique $H$ of size at least s such that every edge in $H$ has the same label. \end{fact} In particular, we remark that \ram\ has a computable upper bound.
+\begin{fact} There is a function \ram: $\N \times \N \to \N$ with the following property.
+For each pair of integers $r, s$ and each clique $G$ of size at least \ram$(r, s)$ such that each edge has a single label (color) from a set of $r$ possible labels, it holds that $G$ has a subclique $H$ of size at least $s$ such that every edge in $H$ has the same label. \end{fact}